 The flying shuttle was invented by John Kay in 1733.
 The shuttle was a wooden frame with a bobbin of thread that could be "thrown" or "flown" across the loom, greatly increasing the speed of weaving.

-It was a simple machine that could be operated by one person, and it increased the speed of weaving by a factor of two.
+It was a simple machine that could be operated by one person and replaced the handloom.
+It doubled the speed at which a person could weave.

 This invention set off a chain reaction that would eventually lead to the factory system.